ogame-tbot/TBot/README.md

 TBot is currently developed and mantained for Windows 64bit, Windows 32bit, Linux x86_64, MacOS 64bit, Linux ARMv7 and Linux ARM64.

-MacOS ARM will be natively supported when .NET 6 will be officially released, for the time beeing the MacOS 64bit version works fine in emulation on M1.
+MacOS ARM will be natively supported in a future version, for the time beeing the MacOS 64bit version works fine in emulation on M1.